The Importance of Student Recognition

 Here are some very easy ways to give student recognition awards that are inexpensive (or free) and take very little effort on the teacher or parent’s part.
 Even the smallest student recognition gesture will mean a lot to the recipient.

 - Certificates and plaques

-- Lunch out with the teacher of his/her choice
+- Special with his/her teacher of choice and his/her parents

-- Positive notes/phone calls home to the parents (a phone call works especially well because phone calls home are almost always associated with bad behavior or poor grades)
+- Positive notes/phone calls home to the parents (a phone call works especially well because phone calls to the home are almost always associated with bad behavior or poor grades)

 - Line leader

 - Lead the Pledge of Alliance over the intercom

 - Announcement of achievement in school newspaper or newsletter home to parents

 - Class party

 - Achievement board in the classroom or hallway with weekly or monthly student recognition